-Additional hours, including evening and weekend appointments, continue to be available for online counseling and advising.
+Online counseling and advising is available.
 To participate, students may set up an appointment to speak with a counselor/advisor by telephone or by using MicroSoft Teams.
 Appointments are required and can be scheduled by contacting MCC’s Student Success Center at firstname.lastname@example.org or call (989) 328-1264.

 New student orientation

 New students are required to complete an orientation prior to registration.
-The orientation may be done online at any time through the New Student Orientation on Canvas.
+The orientation may be done online at any time by clicking here.

 United Way 2-1-1